windrh/Artificial-Intelligence/README.md

 ## Functions
 This folder is a module in itself for the client end program to use for actual A.I. development and manipulation inside of an application.

+# Update History
+Release Version - Date Released - Brief Description of the Release Release 0.1 - 2/14/2023 - First, non workable project is uploaded into Github.
+Release 0.2 - 2/16/2023 - Updates the comments of backpropagation in order to show what is happening on an abstract level with my "Node" class